silverlogic/baseapp-frontend/README.md

 This is the baseapp-frontend monorepo that contains our apps and packages.

-So, everything inside `packages` are meant to be part of the `@baseapp-frontend` packages, for instance:
+So, everything inside `packages` is meant to be part of the `@baseapp-frontend` packages, for instance:

 ```
 - /packages